-Overall QST was mean FST for A. m. pseudomajus trait (Figure 4 afor three traits in A. m. striatum (number of branches, plant height and internode length, Figure 4 b).
-Overall QST was lower than mean FST for the germination date in A. m. pseudomajus (Figure 4 a). the bootstrapping method developed by Whitlock and Guillaume (2009).
-For traits, observed values of overall QST-FST differences were either in the tail of the expected probability distribution under the hypothesis of neutrality, or did not overlap with this distribution (Figure S4 S5).Mantel tests showed population pairwise QST significantly correlated with population pairwise FST
+Overall QST was not different from mean FST for A. m. pseudomajus traits (Figure 4 a).
+In contrast, overall QST was higher than mean FST for three traits in A. m. striatum as illustrated by their non-overlapping confidence intervals (number of branches, plant height and internode length, Figure 4 b).
+Overall QST was lower than mean FST for the germination date in A. m. pseudomajus (Figure 4 a).
+These results were fully consistent with the results obtained via the bootstrapping method developed by Whitlock and Guillaume (2009).
+For one trait in A. m. pseudomajus (germination date), and for three traits in A.m. striatum (number of branches, plant height and internode length), observed values of overall QST-FST differences were either in the tail of the expected probability distribution under the hypothesis of neutrality, or did not overlap with this distribution (Figure S4 and S5).

+In our study, the average difference between overall QST-FST estimates was around 0.15, which is consistent with values found in the literature (around 0.12, see meta-analysis from Leinonen et al 2008).
+Yet, this difference reached 0.7 for the traits that we considered significant (traits with non-overlapping QST and FST confidence intervals).
+This result suggests that only traits with very high QST values could be tested significant for the QST-FST difference in our study because the confident intervals were very large for most overall QST estimates (Figure 4).
+This might be caused by lack of statistical power.
+This lack of statistical power might induce conservative results, with possible false negative overall QST-FST differences.

+Mantel tests showed no relationship between population pairwise QST and FST for most traits (Table 2).
+Only population pairwise QST for the germination date in A. m. striatum was significantly correlated with population pairwise FST.

 Increased quantitative genetic differentiation with altitude difference